hbiyik/triblerd-buildsys/README.md

 **1.2.
 Co-processor Variants:**
 Co processor is a hardware extension to the CPU where the main CPU (ALU) can pass some certain task to it, so they can be performed more efficiently and and faster.
 For x86 architecture, co-processors are defined by the architecture itself (ie: MMX, SSE ie See: https://en.wikipedia.org/wiki/X86#Extensions) so they dont create a dependency but for ARM they are a dependency. (see: https://image.slidesharecdn.com/eurollvm-2016-arm-code-size-160318212149/95/a-close-look-at-arm-code-size-6-638.jpg)
-- VFPUv2 >= armv5 (not supported, use soft floting point armel variant)
+- VFPUv2 >= armv5 (arm6hf, use soft floting point armel variant for armv5)
 - VFPUv3 >= armv7 (armhf supports armv7 ISA together with VFPUv3 floating point built binaries)
 - NEON >= armv7 (armhf for armv7 ISA, aarch64 for armv8)
 - CRYPTO >= armv8 (supported in ararch64)